|

 would like to visit our farm, just give us a call!

-about lamb, pork, and chicken products (availability, etc.), some fun recipes, and also info
+about lamb, pork, turkey, and chicken products (availability, etc.),

 property was once a coach stop on the "corduroy road" (logs laid side